-We will activate that framework through The National Network for Partnership

-Schools' (NNPS) model of six types of family involvement strategies: Parenting, Communicating,

-Volunteering, Learning at Home, Decision Making, and Collaborating with the Community.
+We will activate that framework through The National Network for Partnership Schools' (NNPS) model of six types of family involvement strategies: Parenting, Communicating, Volunteering, Learning at Home, Decision Making, and Collaborating with the Community.
 The NNPS evidence-based model, developed at Johns Hopkins University, is a key anchor for how to support parents and schools as they support children.
-It is peer-reviewed and is a What WorksClearinghouse identified strategy for parental involvement.
-The NNPS model is distinguished by its practical and growing examples of activities and practices to support schools, CBOs, families, and stakeholders to determine specific actions to support family engagement.
+It is peer-reviewed and is a What Works by its practical and growing examples of activities and practices to support schools, CBOs, families, and stakeholders to determine specific actions to support family engagement.
 Key PRI staff and dozens of support staff are trained in the NNPS model; all Community Schools Coordinators will receive training in Mapp's Family Engagement Framework, the NNPS implementation framework, and in Parent Nation (p.
-27).
+25).